 Which mode should be used depends on the setup.
 If the scanners need to project at a certain location at the same time, then mode 1 or 3 should probably be used.
 If all that is needed is a more synchronized look, mode 2 is probably the best option.
 In any case, good results will require a bit of planning before programming the fixtures.
-Experimentation suggests that the best results are obtained when the scene times on the master are 1 second or longer.
+Experimentation suggests that the best results are obtained when the scene times on the host are 1 second or longer.

-It is still possible to connect the remote control to the link with a fixture acting as master.
+It is still possible to connect the remote control to the link with a fixture acting as host.
 However, any programming with the remote control will affect all fixtures - it is probably only useful when programming fixtures with the same scene contents.

-Also - when using the view function on the remote - there is a slight chance for a transmission collision between the master´s sync pulses and the remote´s ´voltage level´ transmission to the fixtures.
+Also - when using the view function on the remote - there is a slight chance for a transmission collision between the host´s sync pulses and the remote´s ´voltage level´ transmission to the fixtures.
 Therefore, when using the view function to check the programs, it is best to switch off the remote while the fixtures are running their programs.
 While a transmission collision will not damage the remote or the fixtures, the results are unpredictable and in the worst case could cause the internal programming to be erased.
-The most likely consequence is that the master will stop transmitting the sync signals or that the slaves will stop receiving them.
+The most likely consequence is that the host will stop transmitting the sync signals or that the clients will stop receiving them.
 If this happens, stop playback by pressing any button except t view: the fixtures should recover after 15-20 seconds.
 The most reliable way to use the view function is to press and hold the view button and then to switch off the remote while still holding the view button down.

 Finally, the indication of problems with gobo indexing has changed slightly.
 During reset - power on or serial - if the sensor fails or the gobo holder micro-switch is not closed, the shutter will open and the mirror will move between extreme left and center twice.
 If the switch is closed, the gobo will rotate fast; if the switch is open, the gobo will be static.
 If an error is detected the software will time-out the indexing procedure after approximately 30 seconds.
 Then it should be possible to continue normally, except that it is not possible to open the shutter if the micro-switch has not been closed.